 Welcome to Div.
-43 (Society of Couple and Family Psychology).
+43 (Society for Couple and Family Psychology)

 APA's Div.
 43 is the Society for Couple and Family Psychology.
 It is one of the three organizations that represent the specialty of couple and family psychology at the Council of Specialties in Professional Psychology.
 The mission of Div.
 43 is to promote people’s well-being through the production, publication and application of evidence-based knowledge about the influence of diverse systems (i.e., intrapersonal, relational and social) on human behaviors.
 We support research that advances our systemic understanding of couple and family dynamics, how they influence mental and physical health and how they develop from broader societal processes, such as gender norms and poverty.
 We also support specialty training and education and disseminate critical information about couples and families through our journal Couple and Family Psychology: Research and Practice, our website and other social media.